Ranking every player to wear No.8 for Arsenal in the Premier League

-While it might not be the most iconic shirt number, some of the seven players who have worn it are among the best to play for the Gunners.
+While it might not be the most iconic shirt number, some of the eight players who have worn it are among the best to play for the Gunners.

-Ranking the seven players was a tough task, but here they are – from the player who did the least in an Arsenal shirt to the one who made the biggest impact.
+Ranking the eight players was a tough task, but here they are – from the player who did the least in an Arsenal shirt to the one who made the biggest impact, ever since the Premier League introduced official squad numbers for the 1993-94 season, from worst to best.

 The easiest pick of the lot.
 French midfielder Diarra was given the No.8 shirt after arriving from Chelsea in the summer of 2007 but didn’t even manage to play eight league games for the Gunners before being shipped off to Portsmouth in January.